modeldriven-hu/astah-plugin-ideas/README.md

 Functions:
 - Server hosts plugin bundles
 - Configure multiple plugin servers / repositories
+- Nexus?
+Reposilite?
 - List plugins
 - Search for plugin
 - Filter plugins by type
 - Notify user when a new version of an installed plugin is available
 - Check digital signature before install
+- Use some well defined repository as source
 - etc.

 ## OpenAPI import [in progress]